Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: System Model

 Considering the limited buffer size $F$ of PTQ, we further assume that in any $t$, the packets to be transmitted leave the queue first and then the arriving packets enter it.
 Hence, the evolution of its queue length between two consecutive slots is

 where $Q_{ij}\left(t\right)$ denotes the queue length of PTQ for the link between MU $i$ and BS $j$ at slot $t$, $t=1,2,\cdots,N-1$.

+Since the focus is on the semantic packet queuing process, the packet queuing loss and queuing delay need to be carefully analyzed.
 Note that those packets arriving at a fully-loaded PTQ in each slot will be blocked and dropped, which can affect achievable communication reliability and message rate performance.
 Accordingly, let $\theta_{ij}^{\mathit{S}}$ and $\theta_{ij}^{\mathit{B}}$ denote the average packet loss ratio of SemCom-enabled PTQ and BitCom-enabled PTQ, respectively, and each represents the proportion of packets failed to be delivered to all arriving packets.
 Likewise, let $\delta_{ij}^{\mathit{S_2}}$ and $\delta_{ij}^{\mathit{B}}$ denote the average packet queuing latency of SemCom-enabled PTQ and BitCom-enabled PTQ, respectively.
-Combined with the $\delta_{ij}^{\mathit{S_1}}$ defined before, we obtain the overall average queuing latency of the link between SemCom-enabled MU $i$ and BS $j$ as $\delta_{ij}^{S}=\delta_{i}^{\mathit{S_1}}+\delta_{ij}^{\mathit{S_2}}$.
+Combined with the $\delta_{i}^{\mathit{S_1}}$ defined before, we obtain the overall average queuing latency of the link between SemCom-enabled MU $i$ and BS $j$ as $\delta_{ij}^{S}=\delta_{i}^{\mathit{S_1}}+\delta_{ij}^{\mathit{S_2}}$.

 When considering both SemCom (i.e., $y_{ij}=1$) and BitCom (i.e., $y_{ij}=0$), the average queuing latency experienced by the link between any MU $i$ and BS $j$ should be

 Similarly, the average packet loss ratio that indicates the communication reliability of the link is found by